Telescope Advisor Awards 2026: Best Telescopes of the Year

 Optical Performance

 Sharpness, contrast, and color fidelity on Moon, planets, and deep-sky objects.
-Tested at multiple magnifications and under varying seeing conditions.
+Evaluated through optical design analysis (MTF curves, spot diagrams, Strehl ratio) cross-validated against real-world user consensus.
 Chromatic aberration, collimation stability, and mirror/lens quality all factor in.

 20 pts